nniiicc/D/Engaging ICOADS Community.md

 How, the management, sharing

-I began to see this not so much in terms of a community of practice impacted by the politcalization of climate science research, but an institution that solved collective action problems through the pooling and sharing of resources in a unique and fascinating way.
+In my interactions with ICOADS community membmers, I began to see their reactions not so much in terms of a community of practice impacted that would be devestated by the politcalization of climate science research, but an institution that solved collective action problems of this variety, over and over again.
+That through the pooling and sharing of resources they were able to sustain the type of work that allowed ICOADS to be a succesful data and software product to the climate science community for thirty years.

 Parallels between how new releases of ICOADS were "peer produced" seemed to mimic those found in other collective action institutions like the physical resource management of Lobster Fisheries () and digital communities like  Wikipedia,  and yet ICOADS seemed to differ in important ways - it was

+What was novel about this community as well was its history - wikipedia, FLOSSS etc. are peer production commons that have existed for a little over a decade - ICOADS

 In the next chapter I define a number of terms that have been used informally in the Chapter 1 - such as peer production, collective action, and commons - to describe ICOADS.
 I explain the ways that review literature f